;

 Parodontax Toothpaste Clean Mint

-Parodontax Toothpaste is specially made to tackle gum disease and its symptoms, especially bleeding gums.
+Parodontax Toothpaste is specifically designed to address gum disease and its symptoms, particularly bleeding gums.

 Parodontax Toothpaste Features: